-A consulting firm has released its latest annual survey of the most expensive cities in the world in which Casablanca ranked 107th in 2014.
+A consulting firm has released its latest annual survey of the most lavish cities in the world in which Casablanca ranked 107th in 2014.

 The economic capital of the Kingdom jumped 18 places from the 2013 ranking while Rabat progresses in twelve months at 163rd running of the standings ahead of Cleveland, Belgrade or Johannesburg.

-The survey covers 211 cities on five continents and measures the comparative cost of over 200 items in each city which pertains to food, housing, transport, clothing, entertainment and household goods.
+The survey covers 211 cities on five continents and measures the relative cost of over 200 items in each city which pertains to food, housing, transport, clothing, entertainment, and household goods.
 Currency effects are measured relative to the American dollar as New York is used as the base city and it is where all cities are being compared to.

 Several cities have jumped the list this year after a sharp increase in both the cost and demand for housing, combined with strong local currencies including Dhaka and Nairobi at 117 and Dubai at 67 increased by 37, 30 and 23 points respectively.

-Meanwhile, Luanda and N’Djamena are considered very expensive for emigrants as most consumer goods are imported.
+Meanwhile, N’Djamena and Luanda are considered very expensive for emigrants as most consumer goods are imported.
 Also, finding safe housing that meets Western standards can be difficult and very costly.
 This is basically the reference why some African cities have a high ranking in our survey.

-Other cities listed in the top 10 of the most expensive for expatriates are the cities Berne, Moscow and Shanghai.
-Karachi, ranked 211, is the least expensive city in the world for expatriates.
-The survey found that Luanda is three times as costly as Karachi.
+Other cities listed in the top ten of the most expensive for expatriates are the cities Berne, Shanghai, and Moscow. ranked 211 is Karachi, it is the least expensive city in the world for expatriates.
+The survey discovers that Luanda is thrice as expensive as Karachi.

-Currency fluctuations and the impact of inflation on goods and services have affected the cost of expatriate programs, and therefore the ranking.
+Currency variation and the effect of the hike on services and goods have affected the cost of expatriate programs, and therefore the ranking.